PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/README.md

 ## Contribute

-One of the easiest ways to contribute is to report issues and participate in discussions on issues.
+One of the easiest ways to contribute is to report issues and participate in discussions.
 You can also contribute by submitting pull requests with code changes and supporting tests.

-`Pomelo.EntityFrameworkCore.MySql` is always looking for additional core contributors.
-If you got a couple of hours a week and know your way around EF Core, give us a nudge.
+We are always looking for additional core contributors.
+If you got a couple of hours a week and know your way around EF Core and MySQL, give us a nudge.

 ## License